RHS Growing Guides

 fruitlets until spring, then start into growth and ripen over summer.
 As the fruitlets form at the shoot tips, they are prone to frost damage, so winter protection is beneficial

 • The second crop forms on the current season’s shoots later in spring and early summer.
 These fruit rarely have time to ripen outdoors.
-They may reach a reasonable size, but will remain hard and green, so are best removed at the end of summer
+They may reach a reasonable size, but will remain hard and green, so any that are larger than a pea are best removed at the end of summer

-Fig trees can also be grown in a greenhouse all year round, where they may possibly ripen both crops in a good summer.
+Fig trees can also be grown in a greenhouse all year round, where both crops may ripen in a good summer.

 Month by Month